 Yet and still I find that there are many concepts, advances, and results I want to share with you.
 My office team will give me practice insights: “Dr. Mabrie, we’ve had so many men getting fillers lately”; “Wow!
 JLo’s face looks incredible”; “…strong chins are so key for everyone…”.
 Sometimes, those bits and pieces inspire me.
 That’s why, with help from my wonderful team, I’ve started this blog.
 In this forum, we can dive deep into many of these topics.

-Here I hope to educate people about dermal fillers, facial beauty, and overall facial attractiveness.
+Here I hope to educate people about dermal fillers, BOTOX, facial beauty, and overall facial attractiveness.
 You’ll find tips, advice, inspiration, and other cosmetic epiphanies that will help you along your pathway to your perfect face.

 I’m a strong believer that a picture is worth a thousand words (or more), so we’ll do our best to give you as many images and videos as possible.
 I want you to see what I’m talking about, rather than read a wall of text.
-Think of these words as a reading guide to compliment what you are seeing.
+Think of these words as a reading guide to complement what you are seeing.

 Also, we’ll include topic categories so you can easily find your areas of interest: